yayahjb/cqrlib/CQRlib/README_CQRlib.txt

       /* Norm -- Form the norm of a quaternion */ inline DistanceType Norm ( void ) const;

+      /* Distsq -- Form the distance squared from a quaternion */ inline DistanceType Distsq ( const CPPQR& q ) const;

+      /* Dist -- Form the distance from a quaternion */ inline DistanceType Dist ( const CPPQR& q ) const;

       /* Inverse -- Form the inverse of a quaternion */ inline CPPQR Inverse ( void ) const;